HugoNip/SLAM_test/README.md

 CMakeLists.txt:27 (FIND_PACKAGE)

 ##### libglog.a and libglog.a are two files installed in /usr/lib to make find_package() enable to find Glog.
-when installing glog, it shows without sudo:
+when installing glog, it shows when it is without sudo:
 CMake Error at cmake_install.cmake:36 (file):
   file INSTALL cannot copy file "/home/nipnie/glog/build/libglog.a" to
   "/usr/local/lib/libglog.a".